-In our view, our management philosophy is well suited for this purpose.
-Active management, thorough analyses of a limited number of companies and a long-term perspective form a good starting point for sustainable investments.
-If you are serious about achieving something by way of your investments, you just can't invest blindly in a broadbased index.
+We also believe that our management philosophy is well suited to the purpose.
+Active investment choices, thorough analyses of a limited number of companies and a long-term perspective form a good starting point for sustainable management.
+If you are serious about achieving something by way of your investments, you just can't invest with your eyes closed in a broad-based index.